 - Pan: if you use a smaller pie pan the tart will be taller or course, more in tune with traditional Thanksgiving pies.

-- Storing: I like it the day it is baked, but it keeps for a day or two at room temperature.
+- Storing: I like it the day it is baked, but it stays at room temperature for a day or two.

 Frequently asked questions

-It's probably undercooked.
+It's probably underbaked, or the recipe doesn't have enough eggs or binding ingredients to give it structure.
 It takes a while for the eggs and syrups to cook and firm up.
-Follow the instructions in the recipe and also check to see if it jiggles in the center.
-It should move slightly, not be firm, but not too much.
+Follow the recipe instructions and check to see if it jiggles in the center.
+It should move slightly and not be completely firm.
+It will solidify as it cools down.
 If you feel it needs more time, lower the temperature to 325°F and leave it a bit longer.

-If what you want is another type of alcohol, you can use brandy or cognac.
-You can also increase the amount of vanilla extract and add some pure almond extract to complement it more.
+If you want another type of alcohol, you can use brandy or cognac.
+You can also increase the vanilla extract and add some pure almond extract to complement it more.